 - Grants will be made to organisations and not to individuals.

 - Grants will be made to projects based in the South-East, as the present trustees will then be able to visit and inspect projects.
 For this purpose, the South-East is defined as East Anglia, London and Home Counties west to Hampshire.

-- Grants are made where there is direct benefit to children; research projects are not normally considered.
+- Grants are made where there is direct benefit to children and young people who have SEMH difficulties.

-- The Trustees prefer to provide grants for equipment or buildings rather than for salaries, although realising that much work with disturbed children is labour-intensive.
+- The Trustees prefer to provide grants for equipment, buildings or activities rather than to subsidise salaries, although realising that much work with SEMH CYP is labour-intensive.

-- In the present financial situation in which their income is liable to fluctuate, the Trustees can only commit themselves to make grants for a year at a time.
+- In the present financial situation in which our income is liable to fluctuate, the Trustees can only commit themselves to make grants for one year at a time.

 - Applicants must, after spending any grant, provide a written report and accounts to show how the money has been spent.
 A trustee will also try to visit the project while it is in progress.

 Grants have generally been in the range £1000 - £5000.
 The Trustees hold meetings twice yearly, in early March and early October.
 Applications should reach the Clerk to the Trustees by the 15th of the previous month (February & September) to be sure of being considered.

 Proceed to making an application for a grant